innesbre/innesbre.github.io/test.md

 ---

 # Competencies
-- Biochemist-turned-bioinformatician focused on systems biology from transcriptomics.
+- Biochemist-turned-bioinformatician doing systems biology from transcriptomics.
-- Expert in cell-cell interaction inference from single-cell transcriptomes, and more generally the interpretation of scRNAseq data.
+- Expert in cell-cell interaction inference from and analysis of single-cell RNAseq.
-- Very comfortable helping biologists unlock meaningful conclusions in their high-dimensional experimental data.
+- Very comfortable helping biologists learn meaningful insights from their high-dimensional experimental data.
-- Demonstrated ability to learn new analysis techniques and data modalities.
+- Demonstrated ability to learn new analysis techniques, data modalities, and biological contexts.
 - Expert in R statistical programming and data visualization, comfortable building workflows in python and bash.